TrickfireRobotics/Documentation/CodingStandard.md

   - Header files that are #included in the body of another file (e.g. to define a reusable lookup table) should use the -inline.h suffix.

-  - All C++ files associated with a design package should be prefixed with the package namespace name followed by an underscore.
-For example if `nav` is a namespace representing the Navigation package, then `nav_localize.h` and `nav_localize.cpp` are files belonging to the Navigation

-package.

   - Files should be named with the primary entity they contain.
 Example:
     `nav_localize.h` contains declaration of class `nav::Localize`.
     Exceptions are allowed when a file contains an assortment of different